GitTerraGame/Play-GitTerra-Action/README.md

 # GitTerra

-A git-based game running in CI/CD and played by coding
+A git-based game running in CI/CD and played by coding!

-## Playing the game

 Every time you push to your repository, GitTerra will analyze your code and generate the game map.